el1n/OpenWRT-package-softether/README.md

 SoftEther VPN for OpenWrt
 =
+This project is merged to OpenWRT main tree on Dec 7, 2016 by [fededim](https://github.com/fededim), Thanks Federico !
+If you do not need own binary, install from the OpenWRT package repository is recommended.

+=
 Your router is if ar71xx or brcm47xx, You do not need build steps.
 You can get binary package from http://b.mikomoe.jp/.